-Men's - Men's includes bag collections (including business cases, computer bags, messenger-style bags, backpacks and totes), small leather goods (including wallets, card cases and belts), footwear, novelty accessories (including time management and electronic accessories) and ready-to-wear.
+Men's - Men's includes bag collections (including business cases, computer bags, messenger-style bags, backpacks and totes), small leather goods (including wallets, card cases and belts), footwear, watches, sunglasses, novelty accessories and ready-to-wear.

-Women's Accessories - Women's accessories include small leather goods and novelty accessories.
-Women's small leather goods, which complement our handbags, include money pieces, wristlets and cosmetic cases.
-Key rings and charms are also included in this category.
+Women's Accessories - Women's accessories include small leather goods, which complement our handbags, including wallets, money pieces, wristlets and cosmetic cases.
+Also included in this category are novelty accessories (including address books, time management accessories, sketchbooks, and portfolios), key rings and charms.

-All Other Products (excluding the Stuart Weitzman brand) consist of the following:
+Women's Other Products (excluding the Stuart Weitzman brand) consist of the following:

-- Footwear Jimlar Corporation has been Coach brand's footwear licensee since 1999.
-Footwear is distributed through select Coach retail stores our Internet sales sites and U.S. department stores and military locations.
+- Footwear Footwear is distributed through select Coach retail stores, our Internet sales sites and U.S. department stores and military locations.
 Footwear sales are comprised primarily of women's styles. - Wearables This category is comprised of certain women's seasonal lifestyle apparel collections, including outerwear, ready-to-wear and cold weather accessories, such as gloves, scarves and hats.
-These products contain a fashion assortment in all components of this category. - Jewelry This category is comprised of bracelets, necklaces, rings and earrings offered in sterling silver, leather and non-precious metals. - Sunwear Luxottica Group SPA ("Luxottica") has been Coach's eyewear licensee since 2012.
+These products contain a fashion assortment in all components of this category. - Jewelry This category is comprised of bracelets, necklaces, rings and earrings offered in sterling silver, leather and non-precious metals. - Eyewear Luxottica Group SPA ("Luxottica") has been Coach's eyewear licensee since 2012.
 This collection is a collaborative effort that combines the Coach aesthetic for fashion accessories with the latest fashion directions, primarily in sunglasses.
-Our sunglasses are sold in retail stores and on our Internet sales sites, department stores worldwide, select sunglass retailers and optical retailers in major global markets. - Watches Movado Group, Inc. ("Movado") has been Coach's watch licensee since 1998 and has developed a distinctive collection of watches inspired primarily by women's collections with select men's styles.
+Our sunglasses are sold in retail stores and on our Internet sales sites, department stores worldwide, select sunglass retailers and optical retailers in major global markets. - Watches Movado Group, Inc. ("Movado") has been Coach's watch licensee since 1998 and has developed a distinctive collection of watches inspired primarily by women's collections.
 The Coach watch collection is currently sold in Coach retail stores and on our Internet sales sites, department stores worldwide, and select watch retailers in major global markets. - Fragrance Interparfums SA ("Interparfums") has been Coach's fragrance licensee since 2015.
 Fragrance is distributed through Coach brand retail stores, our Internet sales sites, department and specialty stores worldwide, and select perfumeries in major global markets.
-Coach offers women's fragrance collections which include eau de perfume spray, eau de toilette spray, purse spray, and body lotion.
+Coach offers women's fragrance collections which include eau de perfume spray, eau de toilette spray, purse spray, and eau de parfum body cream.